micmejia/bible-dump/AMPC/Isaiah/Isa 49.md

 Saying to those who are bound, Come forth, and to those who are in [spiritual] darkness, Show yourselves [come into the light of the Sun of righteousness].
-They shall feed in [^b]all the ways [in which they go], and their pastures shall be [not in deserts, but] on all the bare [grass-covered] hills.
+They shall feed in all the ways [in which they go], and their pastures shall be [not in deserts, but] on all the bare [grass-covered] hills.